projectacrn/acrn-hypervisor/doc/tutorials/using_sbl_on_up2.rst

       +------------------------------+---------------------------------------------------+

 .. note::
-   In this step, please build SOS and LaaG images in Clear Linux rather than Ubuntu.
+   In this step, build SOS and LaaG images in Clear Linux rather than Ubuntu.

 Download and install flash tool
 *******************************